kifah-s/UNDP_Traning/Week_6/README.md

 ## Week 6 (Bootstrap):

-- Create a simple project with BootStrap (Website).
+- Create a simple project with Bootstrap (Website).